Oleg52/ModToolDocs/docs/props/advanced-restore.md

 If 'Overwrite exising' checkbox is checked, exising items will be replaced with the restored ones, otherwise restored items will be appended.

+If 'Keep original position' checkbox is checked, reference position will be ignored.

-Supported restore options are props, dynamic props and checkpoints.
+Supported restore options are props, dynamic props and checkpoints and others.

+Supported formats for XML maps are Spooner and Map Editor.

 For example you can save props to file from the map that was built in the city, then set Start position to cursor coordinates in the airport and press Restore.

+Note that 'Keep original position' checkbox must be disabled if you want to move items to a different place.

 ![Img2](../../assets/images/props/img05.png)
 ![Img3](../../assets/images/props/img06.png)